 Database Design and SQL Programming: This two-part course is designed to meet the needs of college-bound students who would like to experience college-level database design and Structured Query Language (SOL) programming In Part 1, database design curriculum, students learn to analyze complex business scenarios and create a data model, a conceptual representation of an organization's information.
 In Part 2, database programming curriculum, students implement their database design by creating a physical database using the industry-standard SOL.
 Upon completion of this course, students have the opportunity to take an exam to earn industry certification: Oracle Database SOL Certified Expert.

-Manufacturing and Engineering Technology: This course represents a contextualized, laboratory-based, integrated curriculum opportunity for students to learn about drafting and design, machining and forming, welding and materials joining, and product innovation and design.
+Introduction to Service and Repair: In this course students will learn the assembly and disassembly process of mechanisms along with diagnostic/ troubleshooting procedures and skills.
+Students will study all features of a 2 and 4 stroke small engines and use all tools applicable for small engine repair and maintenance.
+Work ethic, productivity, and safety are an integral part of the classroom and laboratory activities of these classes.Manufacturing and Engineering Technology: This course represents a contextualized, laboratory-based, integrated curriculum opportunity for students to learn about drafting and design, machining and forming, welding and materials joining, and product innovation and design.
 Students will develop critical thinking skills through a variety of multimodal, problem-solving techniques.
 Students will gain hands-on skills in basic machine shop practices, measurement systems, shop safety practices, drilling machines, grinding machines, and milling machines.
 The integrated content focuses on competence in an age of rapidly advancing technology; and providing students with the basis for making a wise academic and career choice.